numbats/yowie/README.md

 [![R-CMD-check](https://github.com/numbats/yowie/workflows/R-CMD-check/badge.svg)](https://github.com/numbats/yowie/actions)
 <!-- badges: end -->

-The `yowie` package provides longitudinal wages data sets along with several demographic variables from the US [National Longitudinal Survey of Youth (NLSY79)](https://www.nlsinfo.org/content/cohorts/nlsy79) from Round 1 (the survey year 1979) to Round 28 (the survey year 2018).
+The goal of `yowie` is to provide longitudinal wages data sets along with several demographic variables of Americans from [the National Longitudinal Survey of Youth (NLSY79)](https://www.nlsinfo.org/content/cohorts/nlsy79) from Round 1 (the survey year 1979) to Round 28 (the survey year 2018).
 The NLSY79 is